 - Keeping medical receipts on file electronically

 HRA administration software doesn't require pre-funding of HRA allowances and isn't a fiduciary.
-When using this software, the HRA administrator simply reviews and approves reimbursements that have been verified as eligible by the software provider.
-These tasks can be performed in just minutes per month, so it’s common for organizations to assign office managers, accounting staff, or even their insurance agent or CPA to perform these tasks.
+When using this software, the HRA administrator reviews and approves reimbursements they verified as qualified expenses.
+Once the software notifies employers about approved reimbursement requests, employers can reimburse their employees.
+Because software vendors like PeopleKeep take care of the most time-consuming tasks, administering your HRA takes only a few minutes each month.
+Organizations often have office managers, accounting staff, or even their insurance agent or CPA handle the rest.

 Traditional TPA